carrozzo-lc/frontend-assignment/README.md

 # Assignment for Frontend Position

+## Introduction

+For this assignment what you will build is a simple page (and a server app) for querying and filtering a dataset of Pokémons.
+The Pokèmons dataset is harcoded inside the project.

+The server app will be powered by Node.js, `typescript` and [`apollo-server`](https://www.apollographql.com/docs/apollo-server/) and it is partially implemented.
+The client app will be powered by `typescript`, `react`, [`apollo-client`](https://www.apollographql.com/docs/react/) and [`antd`](https://ant.design/) and you will build it from scratch.

+You can add other libraries if needed; if you are not confident with some of this libraries you can pick alternatives.
+For the client side app we recommend to use `webpack`.

+## App set up

 This project is powered by `yarn` and workspaces.
 Once cloned this project can be installed with `yarn install`.
-You can run scripts on client with `yarn workspace @frontend-assignment/client <command>`, and on server with `yarn workspace @frontend-assignment/server <command>`.

 For the server you can start the the app with `yarn workspace @frontend-assignment/server start`.
+For the client you can start the the app with `yarn workspace @frontend-assignment/client start`.

 ## Tasks Done for the assignment